-2. Loosen the four hex bolts around the pump pre-strainer lid.
+2. If supplied, loosen the four hex bolts around the pump pre-strainer lid.
 Remove the lid, inspect gasket and lubricate if necessary.
 Clean debris from the pump pre-strainer basket.
-Prime the pump and associated piping by filling the pre-strainer housing with water.
-Replace the basket and lid then tighten bolts.
+Prime the pump and associated piping by filling the pre-strainer housing.
+Replace the basket, lid and tighten bolts.

-3. Turn the pump and motor shaft by hand to insure free rotation.
+3. Turn the pump and motor shaft by hand to ensure free rotation.

 4. Remove the top handhole/manhole cover by removing the hex nut on the crab clamp by pushing the handhole/manhole into the vessel (do not drop handhole/manhole).
-Remove and inspect the gasket (replace if necessary).
+Remove and inspect the gasket. (replace if necessary)

 5. Inspect the internal assembly for any damage.
-Install media as described in Loading Media on page 7.
+Install media as described in loading media (page 7).

 6. Inspect the handhole/manhole, gasket, ring, and cover for foreign matter, and clean all surfaces.
 Place the handhole/manhole cover into the vessel.
 Slip the gasket over the handhole/manhole and reinstall the crab clamp and hex nut.
-Align the gasket and crab clamp properly with the handhole/manhole and ring, before tightening the hex nut.
-Do not overtighten the hex nut.
-Overtightening the hex nut can damage the gasket.
+Align the gasket and crab clamp properly with the handhole/manhole and ring, before tighten the hex nut.
+Do not overtightening the hex nut.
+Overtightening hex nut can damage gasket.

-7. Prime pump by filling the pre-strainer and associated piping with water (refer to pump pre-strainer on page 12).
+7. Prime pump by filling the pre-strainer and associated piping with water.
+Refer to pump pre-strainer (page 12).
 Check pump rotation by bumping the motor.
 Verify rotation with the arrow on the pump volute.
 DO NOT run the pump for an extended period of time in reverse direction or dry.
 Have a qualified electrician change leads to correct rotation.

 8. Open the service valves in the filter inlet, outlet, and backwash lines.
 Before starting the pump verify all valves are open.
 Open the manual air relief valve on top of the filter vessel.
-Start the pump and fill the filter vessel.
-Once a steady stream of water is coming out of the manual air relief valve, and all air has been evacuated, the manual air relief valve can be closed.
-Verify the auto air vent is open by turning the knob located on the top of the unit one half turn.
+Start the pump and fill filter vessel.
+Once a steady stream of water is coming out the manual air relief valve, and all air has been evacuated, the manual air relief valve can be closed.
+Verify the auto air vent is open by turning the knob located on the top of the unit one half turn

 9. Check the voltage and current of all leads on the pump motor.
-The correct amperage draw can be found on the motor nameplate (refer to Table V on page 9).
+The correct amperage draw can be found on the motor nameplate.
+(Refer to table 5, page 9)